 And where is Jaywick?
 Right down there at the bottom – facing due south and getting all the sunshine!

-But I am first and foremost a poet (though I earn my daily bread as a teacher), and there will be lots of poems here, mostly my own, some by other poets (all poems are by me – James Munro – unless they are specifically attributed to someone else) and some original translations of French, Spanish and Greek poems; there will be articles on my favourite poets; and there will be posts on various matters which, like poetry, are intuitive and esoteric – think mysticism and the occult, our religious impulses before they became – or become – institutionalised.
-I am at present working on a collection of poems based on the Tarot, so I do mean the mystical and the occult, yes.
+I am first and foremost a poet (though I earn my daily bread as a teacher), and all the poems are by me – James Munro – unless they are specifically attributed to someone else.
+There ware also some original translations of French, Spanish and Greek poems, articles on my favourite poets.

 Let me sum this up with a few lines from two of my favourite poets and mystics.
 First, William Blake: